ZhenyingZhu/StudyNotes/SystemDesign.md

       1. single publisher
       2. multiple publisher
 2. Based on the order of consumption:
    1. FIFO Queue: used when order is critical or cannot tolerate dups.
+Need consumer to ack to make sure not miss a message.
+   2. Standard Queue: provide best-effort ordering.
+At least once dilivery.
+Compare to FIFO, it can have multiple active consumers.
+Once a consumer ack a message, the message is removed.
 3.

 ### Payment Gateway System